Flagsmith/flagsmith-docs/docs/advanced-use/api.md

 {"key":"<KEY HASH>"}
 ```

 Then use this token for subsequent requests.
-For example, to create a new evironment:
+For example, to create a new environment:

 ```bash
 curl 'https://api.flagsmith.com/api/v1/environments/' \